tkn-tub/ns3-gym/src/lte/doc/source/lte-pathloss-design.rst

 The ``Building`` class is included in ``BuildingsMobilityModel`` class, which inherits from the ns3 class ``MobilityModel`` and it is in charge of managing the standard mobility functionalities plus the building ones (e.g., floor and room of the node).

 The class ``BuildingsMobilityModel`` is used by ``BuildingsPropagationLossModel`` class, which inherits from the ns3 class ``PropagationLossModel`` and manages the pathloss computation of the single components and their composition according to the nodes' positions.
-Moreover, it implements also the shadowing, that is the loss due to obstacoles in the main path (i.e., vegetation, buildings, etc.).
+Moreover, it implements also the shadowing, that is the loss due to obstacles in the main path (i.e., vegetation, buildings, etc.).

 The model provides the following pathloss link computations: